keboola/connection-docs/transformations/migration/index.md

 - One [phase](/transformations/#phases) and multiple [transformation backends](/transformations/#backends).
 - Multiple [phases](/transformations/#phases) and one [transformation backend](/transformations/#backends).

-### Migration of transformation with multiple phases
+### Migrating Transformations with Multiple Phases
-In order to successfully migrate transformation bucket with same backend but multiple phases you need to put all transformation into 1 phase (e.g. as shown on the picture we need to change phase 3 to phase 1).
+When migrating a transformation bucket with one backend and multiple phases, a new transformation will be created for each phase.
-If you want to keep it together otherwise it will be split into multiple individual transformations.
+If you want all your legacy transformations in the bucket to be converted into a single new transformation, you must put the legacy transformations into one phase first.
+This can be done manually, see the picture below.

 {: .image-popup}
 ![Screenshot - Migration overview](/transformations/migration/migration-multiple-phases.png)